The lowdown (in their own words...)

-1.45pm: When I get back to my desk, I respond to any emails which have come in while I was at lunch.
-Just before the all-parties call, the partner, three associates and I sit down to decide who will need to address each question from the morning's work and the order in which this will occur.
+1.40pm: When I get back to my desk, I respond to any emails which have come in while I was at lunch.
+Our finalised documents are back from print room, and the associate and I hop in a taxi to deliver them to the client.